Peritoz/quantitative-analysis/README.md

 ### Result

-You should expect as a result an array of Performance Metrics, as described below:
+You should expect as a result an array of Quantitative Metrics, as described below:

 ```
-PerformanceMetricInterface {
+QuantitativeMetric {
     resource: string,
     internalBehaviour: string,
     externalBehaviour: string,